Skip to main content

 The groundwater standards for alachlor ESA were recommended in Cycle 8 (2006) and adopted in Cycle 9 (2010).

-Alachlor ESA is the breakdown product of the pesticide alachlor.
-Animal studies have shown that alachlor ESA can affect physical appearance, body weight, blood, reproductive organs, and cause lesions to the eye.
+Alachlor ESA is the breakdown product of alachlor.
+Studies have shown that exposure to high levels of alachlor ESA can affect body weight, blood, and reproduction.

 Aldicarb